oxyacety/List-of-light-themes-for-neovim/README.md

   ## VS Code light

   The vscode.nvim theme by Mofiqul is a port of the well known VS code color scheme.
 It comes with a light and dark variant.
+The following screenshot shows vs code light with treesitter highlighting enabled.

 ![VsCode](https://user-images.githubusercontent.com/66331806/194699029-9f330c21-4c56-41a7-b1ba-ed5df7e6a792.png)